jrowberg/keyglove/README.md

 Development Status
 ==================

-As of May 2011, the Keyglove is still in the prototype stage with no fully working unit, but I've done a lot of development and testing on it.
-At the moment, I'm working on perfecting the software implementation and designing and testing a more compact hardware approach.

-For up-to-date development news, check out the [News](http://keyglove.net/news) page ([RSS here](http://keyglove.net/feed)) or follow the project on Twitter at [@keyglove](http://twitter.com/keyglove).
+The Keyglove is still in the prototype stage with no fully working unit.
+For up-to-date development news, check out the [News](http://keyglove.net/news) page ([RSS here](http://keyglove.net/feed)) or follow the project on Twitter at [@keyglove](https://twitter.com/keyglove) or Facebook at https://fb.com/keyglove.
+You can also watch this repository for updates to all of the software, firmware, and hardware design resources.

 For technical information, please visit the [How to Build](http://keyglove.net/build) page.
 It's not complete yet, but once the prototype is working the way I want it to, I will add better step-by-step instructions to the page.

 You may also be interested in a [list of similar devices](http://keyglove.net/similar) I've come across on the internet, either to satisfy your curiosity, or out of a need for inspiration, or possibly to look for a product that might be more suited to your needs.

 And, of course, you can always [contact me](http://keyglove.net/contact) with any questions, comments, ideas, etc.